ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 Installing Ansible on specific operating systems
 ================================================

+.. note:: These instructions are provided by their respective communities.
+Any bugs/issues should be filed with that community to update these instructions.
+Ansible maintains only the ``pip install`` instructions.

 The ``ansible`` package can always be :ref:`installed from PyPI using pip <intro_installation_guide>` on most systems but it is also packaged and maintained by the community for a variety of Linux distributions.

 The following instructions will guide you through installing the ``ansible`` package with your preferred distribution's package manager.

+.. note:: For maintainers who wish to add distributions to this guide, installation instructions are included here only for distributions with a reasonably up-to-date version of ``ansible``.
+The distribution MUST ensure that ``ansible-core`` and ``ansible`` versions are kept in sync to the extent that the distribution build system allows.
+Maintainers MUST include a way to contact them with their instructions here and are encouraged to join the `Ansible Packaging <https://matrix.to/#/#packaging:ansible.com>`_ Matrix room.

 .. contents::
   :local: